gilestrolab/ethoscope/misc/tutorials/how_to_use_sleep_monitor.md

 3. `cd src`
 4. use `pip` to install the package: `# pip2 install -e .`

+In principle, this should pull all the dependencies (numpy, pandas...).
+However, opencv is **not** on pip, so you need to install it independently (e.g. using your package manager)!

 Ensure you can install packages with pip and that you are using **`python2` (hence `pip2`)**

 Running the sleep monitoring script on pre-recorded video